brenj/logs-analysis/README.md

 Code Quality
 ------------
-This code base adheres to [PEP8](https://www.python.org/dev/peps/pep-0008/)
+This code base adheres to the [PEP8](https://www.python.org/dev/peps/pep-0008/) standard.

 Grading (by Udacity)
 --------------------